Phil Bodner: Career

 A native of Waterbury, Connecticut, Bodner worked as a studio musician in the 1940s and 1950s in New York City.
-He recorded with Benny Goodman in 1958 and with Miles Davis and Gil Evans in 1958.
+In 1958, he recorded with Benny Goodman, Miles Davis, and Gil Evans.
 In the 1960s he played with Oliver Nelson and J.J.
 Johnson, and organized The Brass Ring, a group modeled after Herb Alpert and the Tijuana Brass.
 The Brass Ring released nine albums between 1966 and 1972.
 Associations in the 1970s included Oscar Peterson, Yusef Lateef, Peanuts Hucko, Wild Bill Davison, and Ralph Sutton.

 Bodner played the signature piccolo part on the disco hit "The Hustle" by Van McCoy.
 Other work in the 1970s included playing with Ralph Sutton and Johnny Varro, working with Mingus Epitaph, and arranging Louie Bellson's tribute to Duke Ellington's Black, Brown and Beige.
 He worked in a swing style with Marty Napoleon, Mel Lewis, and George Duvivier in the 1980s and played with Maxine Sullivan and Barbara Carroll.
-Jazzmania released his album Jammin' at Phil's Place in 1990 .Bodner died on February 24, 2008, at age 90.
+Jazzmania released his album Jammin' at Phil's Place in 1990.
+Bodner died on February 24, 2008, at age 90.